rphilip22/Assignments/README.md

 ## Exercise_1.3
-Description

-This program prompts the user for their full name and prints a formatted greeting.
+Description: This program prompts the user for their full name and prints a formatted greeting.
 It demonstrates basic Python concepts such as functions, string manipulation, default parameters, and user input.

 The program ensures the name is cleaned and formatted consistently before generating the greeting.